Kevinl0378/league-of-legends-analysis/README.md

 # League of Legends Analysis

 **League of Legends** is one of the most popular videos games in the world.
 Developed and published in 2009 by Riot Games, League of Legends is a free Multiplayer Online Battle Arena game.
 In the game, two teams (blue and red) face off against one another, with the main objective being to destroy the opposing team's base, known as the Nexus.
-League of Legends players regularly employ in-game strategies and tactics in hopes of increasing their chances of winning.
+Due to the competitive nature of the game, League of Legends players regularly employ in-game strategies and tactics in hopes of increasing their chances of winning.
 As a result, the goal of this analysis will be to identify the factor that has the largest correlation to winning a match.
+The results of this analysis can potentially help beginners identitfy which factor(s) of the game they should prioritize in order to give themselves a better chance of winning.

 The dataset used to perform this analysis was downloaded from [Kaggle](https://www.kaggle.com/datasets/bobbyscience/league-of-legends-diamond-ranked-games-10-min).

 ## Initial Analysis
-The first step in my analysis was to isolate the statistics for the blue team.
+Since the dataset contains a column for `blueWins`, the first step in my analysis was to isolate the statistics for the blue team.
 The reason behind this decision was because I wanted to focus on the factors that players in the blue team had control over.
-The next step involved using the `scikit-learn` Python library to perform a multivariable linear regression.
-This yielded the following output.
+My next step involved using the `scikit-learn` Python library to perform a multivariable linear regression.
+This yielded the following output:
 ```
 blueWardsPlaced : -0.00034470
 blueWardsDestroyed : 0.00049023